DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 far greater barrier to home internet than the maintenance and replacement of equipment.
-Although replacements and repairs were needed, the frequency of these events did not necessarily warrant a supervised or publicly-maintained model of ICT access (such as a shared computer room).
+Although replacements and repairs were needed, the frequency of these events did not necessarily warrant a supervised or publicly maintained model of ICT access (such as a shared computer room).
 We now turn to what happened once the computers arrived, and how particular events impacted on computer use and ownership, including travel, moving house and death.
 We also discuss who used the computers the most, and what they were used for.

-[^1]: L. Fitzgerald, ‘New 3g Network Falls Short for Stations and
+[^1]: L. Fitzgerald, ‘New 3G Network Falls Short for Stations and
-    Communities near Barrow Creek, Northern Territory’,
+    Communities Near Barrow Creek, Northern Territory’,
     http://www.abc.net.au/news/2014-08-25/barrow-creek-3g-network-lacking/5693386.

-[^2]: Fitzgerald, ‘New 3g Network Falls Short for Stations and
+[^2]: Fitzgerald, ‘New 3G Network Falls Short for Stations and
-    Communities near Barrow Creek, Northern Territory’.
+    Communities Near Barrow Creek, Northern Territory’.

 [^3]: See L. Tingle, *Political Amnesia: How We Forgot How to Govern*,
     Quarterly Essay*,* Melbourne: Black Inc., 2015, p.
 32.